davideas/FlipView/README.md

 ###### v1.1.0 - 2015.11.03
 - New attribute `rearImageAnimationDelay`.
 - Fixed bugs #4 #5 #6.
-- Overridden `showNext()`.
+- Overridden `showNext()` method from `ViewAnimator`.
 Now it performs the flip accordingly with the existing settings and register its state.
-- Since the FlipView uses shapes to define its border and shadows One can use `frontBackground` & `rearBackground` which always override any custom color set with `frontBackgroundColor` & `rearBackgroundColor`:
+- Since the FlipView uses shapes to define its border and shadows, one can use `frontBackground` & `rearBackground` which always override any custom color set with `frontBackgroundColor` & `rearBackgroundColor`:
-  To give a color with a transparency and custom shape you should assign a Drawable resource with the desired shape and color (#2 #3) or to assign this resource to the background of the custom layout.
+  To give a color (with a transparency) and a custom shape (with stroke) you should assign a Drawable resource with the desired shape and color (#2 #3) or to assign this resource at design time to the `android:background` of the custom layout.
 - Desired color with a transparency of the inner drawable (OvalShape) can be assigned at design time & runtime (#2 #3).
+- New ShapeDrawables methods (Oval, Arc, RoundRect).

 ###### v1.0.0 - 2015.11.01 (Initial release)
-- Initial LayoutAnimation & Initial LayoutAnimationDuration
+- Initial LayoutAnimation & Initial LayoutAnimationDuration.
-  Reset & stop LayoutAnimationDelay
+  Reset & stop LayoutAnimationDelay.
-- Custom In&Out Animation
+- Custom In&Out Animation.
-  Rear ImageAnimation & Rear ImageAnimationDuration
+  Rear ImageAnimation & Rear ImageAnimationDuration.
-- MainAnimationDuration
+- MainAnimationDuration.
-- Flip & flipSilently
+- Flip & flipSilently.
-- Custom FrontLayout & several custom RearLayout
+- Custom FrontLayout & several custom RearLayout.
-- Create BitmapFrom, PictureDrawable & ImageBitmap
+- Create BitmapFrom, PictureDrawable & ImageBitmap.
-- Custom FrontImage, custom FrontText &, custom RearImage
+- Custom FrontImage, custom FrontText &, custom RearImage.
-- Custom Child BackgroundDrawable & color
+- Custom Child BackgroundDrawable & color.
-- Create inner OvalDrawable, ScaleAnimation
+- Create inner OvalDrawable, ScaleAnimation.
-- Some animation and Drawables already included into he project, so you can start to test it
+- Some animation and Drawables already included into he project, so you can start to test it.
-- OnFlippingListener, inner onClick
+- OnFlippingListener, inner onClick.
+- SVGPictureDrawable interface for asynchronous loading the SVG resource.
-- Example Activity
+- Example Activity.

 ###### Old releases
 See [releases](https://github.com/davideas/FlipView/releases) for old versions.